muratk3n/thirdwave/en/tweets/2019/week32.md

 How is
 [this](https://muratk3n.github.io/thirdwave/en/2018/11/powered-by-solid-h2_26.html)
 tech coming along?
 Solid H2 using magnes + nano, from Kuwait?
-C'mon, commercialize, scale.
+Commercialize, scale, chop chop!
 What are you waiting for?
 Another Saddam to invade your ass?

 *2019-8-6 13:10:12*